ONSdigital/eq-smoke-test/README.md

 gem -v          # Should be 2.5.2
 ```

-Congratulations!
-If you now hate Ruby as much as I do, you're on the right track

 Now that you've done all that, you can now start building the smoke test